leafo/tableshape/README.md

 ### Compound constructors

+Type constructors build a type checker configured by the parameters you pass.
+Here are all the available ones, full documentation is below.

+* `types.shape` - checks the shape of a table
+* `types.one_of` - checks if value matches one of the types provided
+* `types.pattern` - checks if Lua pattern matches value
+* `types.array_of` - checks if value is array of type
+* `types.map_of` - checks if value is table that matches key and value types
+* `types.literal` - checks if value matches the provided value with `==`
+* `types.custom` - lets you provide a function to check the type

 #### `types.shape(table_dec)`

 Returns a type checker tests for a table where every key in `table_dec` has a